guceda/menu-opt/README.md

 # Combinatorial linear-menu optimization

-The goal of this package is to provide a set of tools to search in a design space with a finite set of possibilities for candidate designs with desired qualities to determine the best possible solution.

-It provides a set of utilities to optimize the ordering of entries in a linear menu (e.g one-level menu).
+The goal of this package is to provide a set of utilities to optimize the ordering of entries in a linear menu (e.g one-level menu).

 ## Structure